 - Adaptability: LLMs demonstrate greater flexibility when handling specialized terminology or uncommon language patterns

-As Large Language Models evolve and new models are released, the gap between LLM and traditional machine translation quality is only going to get bigger.
+As large language models (LLMs) evolve and new models are released, the gap between LLM and traditional machine translation quality is only going to get bigger.

 The time has come for machine translation to move over and Large Language Model translation to fill its bionic boots!